canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 Platoon
 ```

+Notice we grouped our list of movies by rating.
+But, [GroupBy could group by more than one property]({% post_url 2022-05-30-HowToUseLinqGroupBy %}) using an object as the grouping key.

-Also, **GroupBy could transforms each group.** This time, let's count the movies with the same rating.
+Also, **GroupBy could transform each resulting group.** This time, let's count the movies with the same rating.

 ```csharp
 var groupedByRating = movies.GroupBy(movie => movie.Rating,